-OVERVIEW: The Ayrshire Foundation views philanthropy as investment in world betterment, and spreads its wealth across a wide range of opportunities to support change: youth, the elderly and disabled, science and the environment, healthcare, and community culture.
+OVERVIEW: The Ayrshire Foundation supports philanthropy as investment in a better world, and it spreads its wealth across a wide range of opportunities to support change: youth, the elderly and disabled, science and the environment, healthcare, and community culture.

-IP TAKE: Besides its geographic preferences, the Ayrshire Foundation has very few hard-and-fast rules for its giving.
-The bottom line is it gives a lot of money each year in order to invest in opportunities for a better world.
-The foundation sees “community culture” as a vital aspect of positive change, and has given to dance-related programs as a reflection of that.
+IP TAKE: Besides its geographic preferences, the Ayrshire Foundation has very few limitations on its grantmaking.
+It makes a lot of grants each year in order to invest in opportunities for a better world.
+The foundation sees “community culture” as a vital aspect of positive change and music as a core element of community culture.

-Before we go any further, an important declaration about the Ayrshire Foundation’s geographic priorities: The foundation gives “preference” to three locations.
+The foundation gives “preference” to three locations.
 They are the Bay Area of California, the San Gabriel Valley of California, and Little Traverse, Michigan—all three are areas where James Gamble and his family have community ties.
 The foundation uses the word “preference,” suggestive of some flexibility beyond this geographic scope.
-In practice, support of anything outside of these locations is very minimal, and is best reflected in programs that might be broader in scope (regional or national) but are still headquartered or linked to one of these three geographic areas.
+In practice, support of anything outside of these locations is very minimal and is best reflected in programs that might be broader in scope (regional or national) but are still headquartered or linked to one of these three geographic areas.

-If you can tie your dance project to one of these locations, that's great.
-But be aware that the Ayrshire Foundation only distributes around $1 million each year, with most grants falling between $10,000 to $100,000.
-This wide range reflects the fact that for the Ayrshire Foundation it’s about “strategic philanthropy,” and it looks to tailor support to any given program’s needs—again, the end-game here is investment.
+For grant seekers who can tie their dance project to one of these locations, there is a wealth of possibility available with this foundation.
+That starts with the foundation’s literal wealth.
+The Ayrshire Foundation distributes approximately $1 million each year, with most grants falling between $10,000 to $100,000.
+This wide range reflects the foundation’s “strategic philanthropy,” and it looks to tailor support to any given program’s needs—again, the goal here is investment.
 The foundation describes itself as “effective seeders.”